MacLean-C/Startup_Pub/README.md

 ### Key Findings

 #### 1. Research Diversity Varies Widely
-While most startup-linked articles were single-discipline (e.g., purely engineering or physics), a meaningful subset showed strong interdisciplinary engagement—a signal of higher innovation potential.
+While most startup-linked articles were single-discipline (e.g., purely engineering or physics), a meaningful subset showed strong interdisciplinary engagement - a signal of higher innovation potential.

 #### 2. High-Interdisciplinary Work Is Rare but Promising
 About **4%** of articles combined fields from distinct domains (e.g., Physics + Computer Science, or Chemistry + Medicine).
 These cross-domain papers often represent novel approaches that could lead to breakthroughs in energy tech.